Cake: Shapes

-Flour
+Cake flour

 In the US, special cake flour is available, which has a high starch-to-gluten ratio that is made from fine-textured, soft, low-protein wheat.
-It is strongly bleached and compared to all-purpose flour, and cake flour tends to result in cakes with a lighter, less dense texture.
+It is strongly bleached and compared to all-purpose flour, and cake flour tends to result in cakes with a lighter, less dense texture than cakes made with all-purpose flour.
 In Europe, Australia and New Zealand, cake flour is banned because it is bleached, with recipes stipulating using either plain (US:All-purpose) or self-raising flour.
 In US recipes, cake flour is frequently specified or preferred in cakes meant to be soft, light or bright white, such as angel food cake.
 However, if cake flour is called for, a substitute can be made by replacing a small percentage of all-purpose flour with cornstarch or removing two tablespoons from each cup of all-purpose flour.
 Some recipes explicitly specify or permit all-purpose flour, notably where a firmer or denser cake texture is desired.